+Category Maximum Requirements Points

+Points Targeted

-Category Maximum Points Requirements Points Targeted 18.Potable Water 125 18A: A performance pathway was adopted to determine reductions in potable water consumption.
-The result is up to a 30% potable water reduction compared to a reference building The pathway includes the following actions: High WELS rated sanitary fixtures and appliances.
-Heat rejection: No water used for heat rejection in air conditioning.
-Landscape irrigation: drip irrigation with moisture override sensor.
-Fire system test water: reuse and sprinkler systems with isolation valves.
+18.Potable Water 126 18A: A performance pathway was adopted to determine reductions in potable water consumption.
+The result is up to a 30% potable water reduction compared to a reference building The pathway includes the following actions: High WELS rated sanitary fixtures and appliances Heat rejection: No water used for heat rejection in air conditioning.
+Landscape irrigation: drip irrigation with moisture override sensor Fire system test water: reuse and sprinkler systems with isolation valves.
 Application and reuse of recycled water and rainwater on site.
 18B: Should the prescriptive pathway be adopted it would be possible to achieve up to 6 points based on these actions.
-However, it would not be possible to meet the pathway's Green Star tank sizing requirements due to the large site GFA6.
+However, it would not be possible to meet the pathway's Green Star tank sizing requirements due to the large site GFA7.
 A technical question can be lodged with the GBCA to demonstrate that onsite detention 6

-4 Green Star points are classified into eight categories, with each category allocated a number of credits, each with an associated number of points.
+5 Green Star points are classified into eight categories, with each category allocated a number of credits, each with an associated number of points.
 The total number of points equals 100, with no weightings applied to the categories.

-5 A maximum of 12 points are awarded following a performance pathway when a development achieves a 75% reduction on a reference project with standard water efficiency.
-A maximum of 6 points are awarded following a prescriptive pathway when the development addresses specified key water uses.
+6 A maximum of 12 points are awarded following a performance pathway when a development achieves a 75% reduction on a reference project with standard water efficiency.
+A maximum of 6 points are awarded following a prescriptive pathway when the development addresses specified key water uses

-6 Tank sizing is specified at 10L/m2 Gross floor area
+7 Tank sizing is specified at 10L/m2 Gross floor area

-Category Maximum Points Requirements Points Targeted and retention has been maximized for the catchment area with the proposed sizing.
+Category Maximum Points Requirements Points Targeted Foints and retention has been maximized for the catchment area with the proposed sizing.
 Note: Precinct wide recycled water collection may not be available at the time of the As Built submission.
 As a result, the project may not be able to claim the benefits of this initiative, which would impact on the targeted % potable water reduction on a reference building.
-Should the availability of recycled water be guaranteed within two years of the practical completion of the building, a technical question may be lodged with the GBCA to determine whether the benefits can be included in the credit assessment.
-26. Stormwater 2 26.1: The development's peak event stormwater discharge does not exceed the predevelopment discharge7, as a result of the capture of water from both the podium and roof area.
+Should the availability of recycled water be guaranteed within two years of the practical completion of the building, a technical question may be lodged with the GBCA to determine whether the benefits can be included in the credit assessment. rargeteu 26.
+Stormwater 2 26.1: The development's peak event stormwater discharge does not exceed the predevelopment discharge8, as a result of the capture of water from both the podium and roof area.
 A risk assessment has been conducted providing the ability to access adaptation and resilience credits (Category 3).
 26.2: Stormwater pollutant reduction targets for total nitrogen, total phosphorous and total suspended solids have been exceeded.
-It has been demonstrated that there are no hydrocarbons and chemicals captured on the podium or roof area.
-The requirement to address these contaminants has been deemed not applicable to the site based on the small driveway area (under the Green Star threshold of 200 m2).
+It is assumed that hydrocarbons and oils will be generated on road reserves.
+Management approaches to these contaminants include capture through biofiltration media (raingardens) and passively irrigated street trees as proposed across the site.
 2 6.
 Metering and Monitoring 1 An energy and water consumption metering and smart monitoring system has been put in place.
 This system is connected to Smart Tanks capturing rainwater and recycled water prior to connection to the third pipe.
 Attainment of these points is dependent on the placement of meters and monitoring on all nominated building systems.
 1 2.
 Commissioning and Tuning 4 Environmental performance targets have been set for the development, including a consumption target of 100L/person/day.
-The development is committed to a comprehensive commissioning and tuning process covering the 4
+The development is committed to a comprehensive commissioning and tuning process covering the operation, servicing, safety and 4

-7 The measure utilises a 5-year design ARI for medium to high risk climate change risks over the design and lifetime of the project.
+$^{^{8}}$ The measure utilises a 5-year design ARI for medium to high risk climate change risks over the design and lifetime of the project